 Use industry standard job titles.

 Similarly to how skills determine search results, job titles can also determine how easy it is to find you.
-It may be tempting to add in something extravagant, but in reality, this won't help you get found as recruiters use key words and industry standard terms in their searches.
+It may be tempting to add in something extravagant, like "Dynamics King" but in reality, this won't help you get found as recruiters and hiring manager use key words and industry standard terms in their searches.
 Instead, use your headline and profile to provide further information that still gives an indication of what you can offer to a potential hirer.

 Update your headline.